SEXTORTION/WEBCAM BLACKMAIL SCAM HELP.

 Be sure to fill the form in correctly.
 We do all we can to check the forms, but we cannot be held liable for any sections containing incorrect information.

 The form is completely secure.
-No information can be seen by 3rd parties.
+None of your information can be seen by 3rd parties.